lokal-ninja/brandenburg/content/cities/berlin/see-you-rent.md

 ---
-title: "See You Rent"
+title: "see you RENT"
 url: /berlin/see-you-rent/
-shop: Foto
+shop: Mieten
 ---